-This project helps you grow social capital, strengthen community, and expand your network through local events, learning, and connections.
+This project is designed to help users grow social capital, strengthen their sense of community, and expand their networks by connecting through local events, shared learning, and meaningful interactions.

 Role &